SamiAhmed1051/Sami_Ahmed_Resume/README.md

 ---

 ## LANGUAGES
-- English, Amharic, Tigrigna and spoken Chinese
+- English, Amharic and Tigrigna